Nash-254/ACEs-and-Partner-Relationships/README.md

 # ACEs and Partner Relationships

 ## Project Overview
 This project explores how **Adverse Childhood Experiences (ACEs)** shape adult relationships, partner choice, and long-term family outcomes.
-It seeks to investigates the phenomenon of **assortative mating by adversity**—the tendency for individuals with similar ACE histories to form partnerships—and examines how **shared childhood trauma affects relationship quality, mental + physical health, and socioeconomic well-being.**
+It seeks to investigates the phenomenon of **assortative mating by adversity**-the tendency for individuals with similar ACE histories to form partnerships-and examines how **shared childhood trauma affects relationship quality, mental + physical health, and socioeconomic well-being.**

 ## Data Source
 The data used in this project is drawn from **peer-reviewed journals** mainly from [Plos.org](https://journals.plos.org/plosone/).